codesurfers/codesurfers.github.io/_posts/2021-10-02-personal-information-management.md

 and also take notes as required.

-What I particularly like about TreeSheets, is that the author clearly uses it has his daily driver, and it shows with the smooth UI, performance and easy to learn keyboard shortcuts.
+What I particularly like about TreeSheets, is that the author clearly uses it as his daily driver, and it shows with the smooth UI, performance and easy to learn keyboard shortcuts.

 While it does use a binary format, it is